gespiton/wisc/README.md

 ## Purpose
 1. Parsing a single input file
 2. Create and variable with available typing
-3. Throw error if typing not available
+3. Throw error if typing not available and its location

 ## Error code
 1. Code #100: Type '{type name}' not exist